-Courtney from the Internet, otherwise known as Courtney Smyth, is a 23-year-old blogger, freelance writer, feminist, psychology student and YA aficionado (though not necessarily in that order).
+Courtney from the Internet, otherwise known as Courtney Smyth, is a 23-year-old blogger, writer, feminist, psychology student and YA aficionado (though not necessarily in that order).

 You might know me from Headstuff.org, where I contribute to the topical and music sections, and occasionally get involved in media campaigns on human rights issues.